URiem/heritage-housing-PP5/README.md

 The project was developed using the Cross Industry Standard Process for Data Mining.
 This follows several iterations over well defined steps:

 1. **Epic 1**: Business Understanding - This incorporates an extensive discussion with the client and their expectations as well as the development of acceptance criteria.
 These are layed out in the [Business Requirements](#business-requirements) below.
-2. **Epic 2**: Data Understanding - The data needed to achieve the business requirements must be identified and understood.
+2. **Epic 2: Data Understanding** - The data needed to achieve the business requirements must be identified and understood.
 Are the data available to answer the business requirements?
 An initial statistical analysis helps to determine whether the data available are adequate to answer the business requirements.
 This task is carried out in the Data Cleaning Notebook.
-3. **Epic 3**: Data Preparation - Clean and impute data, carry out feature engineering, such as transformations or scaling, reformat data if needed.
+3. **Epic 3: Data Preparation** - Clean and impute data, carry out feature engineering, such as transformations or scaling, reformat data if needed.
 This step is very important to ensure the most effective and accurate modelling outcome.
 This is carried out in the Data Cleaning and Feature Engineering Notebooks.
-4. **Epic 4**: Modelling - Determine the model algorithms to be used.
+4. **Epic 4: Modelling** - Determine the model algorithms to be used.
 Split the data into train and test sets.
 Use train sets to validate various algorithms and tune them using a hyperparamter search.
 This is carried out in the ModelEvalRegression_v1 Notebook.
-5. **Epic 5**: Evaluation - Use the test set to evaluate the model performance.
+5. **Epic 5: Evaluation** - Use the test set to evaluate the model performance.
 Match these with the business acceptance criteria.
 This is carried out in the ModelEvalRegression_v1 and ModelEvalRegression_v2 Notebooks.
-6. **Epic 6**: Deployment - Develop the streamlit app that will satisfy the business requirements determined in collaboration with the client and deploy the app online.
+6. **Epic 6: Deployment** - Develop the streamlit app that will satisfy the business requirements determined in collaboration with the client and deploy the app online.
 The app is deployed in Heroku and the process is described in the [Deployment](#deployment) section below.

 These steps can be matched up nicely to 6 Epics in the Agile development process.
-As we move along the pipeline of the development process we may flow back and forth between stages/epics of the development process as we learn new insight and have to revisit previous step in order to refine the development.
+As we move along the pipeline of the development process we may flow back and forth between stages/epics as we learn new insight and have to revisit previous step in order to refine the development.
 While ultimately moving towards the final delivery of a product that satisfies the users/clients requirements.

 ## Business Requirements